OceanGlidersCommunity/Oxygen_SOP/_sources/CONTRIBUTING.md

 They have the authority to decide whether the issues is a minor or major change.
 Minor changes can be accepted directly after one review of the lead authors.
 Major changes requires at least 3 reviews by co-authors with relevant knowledge on the specific topics.
-All major changes will remain open for at least 4 weeks to allow all co-authors to feedback.
+All major changes will remain open for at least 4 weeks to allow all co-authors to provide feedback.
 Every co-author can request a change to be reverted and request further discussion to reach a new consensus.
-Co-authors are encouraged to review GitHub activity periodically as co-authorship implies agreement with the content.
+Co-authors are encouraged to periodically review GitHub activity as co-authorship implies agreement with the content.

 ### Minor change
 - typos, language and formatting